mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper on inverse reinforcement learning for animal movement:

+Schafer, T.L.J., C.K.
+Wikle, and M.B.
+Hooten.
+(2022).
+Bayesian inverse reinforcement learning for collective animal movement.
+Annals of Applied Statistics, 16: 999-1013.

 * New paper on fast multi-stage computing:

 Johnson, D.S., B.M.
 Brost, and M.B.
 Hooten.
 (2022).
 Greater than the sum of its parts: Computationally flexible Bayesian hierarchical modeling.
 Journal of Agricultural, Biological, and Environmental Statistics, 27: 382-400.

-* New paper accepted on landscape genetics:
+* New paper on landscape genetics:

 Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
 Hooten.
-(In Press).
+(2022).
 Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
-Molecular Ecology.
+Molecular Ecology, 31: 3267-3285.

 * New paper accepted on environments that are robust to climate change: